dwthurber/MSHE-Student-Resources/_info/register-for-courses.md

 ##### Cancellation (dropping all of your courses in a quarter)

 If you will be dropping all of your courses in a quarter you will not be able to do so in CAESAR.
-You should contact Dr. Kristin McCann at [kristin.mccann1@northwestern.edu](mailto:kristin.mccann1@northwestern.edu) and she will fill out a paper form to drop you from your courses.
+You should contact the MSHE office at [kristin.mccann1@northwestern.edu](mailto:kristin.mccann1@northwestern.edu) and she will fill out a paper form to drop you from your courses.
 This includes cases where students were signed up for only one course and then needed to drop the course.

 #### Course Evaluations (CTEC) and Feedback